edfm-tum/iland-model/doc/bite/BiteLifeCycle.md

 spread from a cell.

 * ### `mortality` (dynamic expression)
 The cell dies, if the expression (with cell context) returns `true`.
+Note that tree lists are not populated automatically (i.e. you need to call cell.reloadTrees() to have access to trees on the cell).

 * ### `outbreakDuration` (dynamic expression, optional)
 The number of years that an outbreak lasts (evaluated at the begin of an outbreak).
 The value is truncated to an integer.